colearendt/tidyjson/README.md

 capture any top level identifiers you might need for analytics, summarization or relational uses downstream.

-If you want to access arrays, use gather_arrays to stack their elements, and then proceed as though you had separate documents.
+If you want to access arrays, use `gather_array` to stack their elements, and then proceed as though you had separate documents.
 (Again, first spread any top-level keys you need.)